 The first superyacht by a busy commercial yard, Emocean is creating a positive buzz.
-BOATsteps aboard during the debutante’s first public appearance in Cannes...
+Risa Merl stepped aboard the 2022 BOAT International Design & Innovation Awards finalist during the debutante’s first public appearance in Cannes...

 “The commercial yachts Rosetti built before had to work twenty-four-seven.
 They couldn’t fail,” says Rosetti Superyachts’ sales and marketing director Andrea Giora, who previously worked for Ferretti Group’s Custom Line.
 “It was a downgrade in capabilities when it came to building a yacht.”
 The yard, based in Ravenna, was already competent in building in steel – the learning curve came in designing to superyacht-level aesthetics.